floridahaunted/daily-news-site-jekyll-template/README.md

 ### A global info Hub dedicated to the Roblox, Minecraft, Soda Candy Crush, etc. idle games and mouse auto-clickers for Windows, Linux, macOS, PC, iPhone, Android

+* Minecraft cheating codes

+Minecraft cheating codes November 2024.
+Bonus: GTA 5, 6.

+* How to test a PC mouse clicking speed?

+All the latest info on 'How to test a PC mouse clicking speed?'

 * Soda Candy Crush 10th anniversary

 Candy Crush Soda Saga has a celebration happening right now as the devs mark the 10th Anniversary with a special event in the game.